sourcefrog/cargo-mutants/README.md

 ```

 `cargo mutants` automatically sets a timeout when running tests with mutations
 applied, and reports mutations that hit a timeout.
-The automatic timeout is the
+The automatic timeout is the greater of
-maximum of 20 seconds, or 5x the time to run tests with no mutations.
+20 seconds, or 5x the time to run tests with no mutations.

+The `CARGO_MUTANTS_MINIMUM_TEST_TIMEOUT` environment variable, measured in seconds, overrides the minimum time.

 You can also set an explicit timeout with the `--timeout` option.
 In this case
 the timeout is also applied to tests run with no mutation.